Mrt134/Experimental/1.0luminadocumentation/luminaintro.rst

 .. note:: The default desktop appearance can vary if using another
           distrubution's custom configuration of the Lumina Desktop Project.
-The screenshots used here are using the Lumina Desktop Project defaults with the TrueOS® operating system.

 .. _lumina1e:

 .. figure:: images/lumina1e.png
    :scale: 50%

-:numref:`Figure %s: Lumina Desktop <lumina1e>` A screenshot of Lumina on a TrueOS® system.
+:numref:`Figure %s: Lumina Desktop <lumina1e>` A screenshot of Lumina using its default settings.
 The user has clicked the "Lumina" icon in order to open the start menu.

 The Start Menu provides quick access for user interaction with the system.
 The top frame is a search bar for rapidly finding specific